JackSzwergold/Writing/memories/Raves and Erasure.md

 So we arrived somewhere in the Lower East Side in that odd area near the East River known by real estate wonks as “Two Bridges.”
 The party was in a building that—to me—looked like public housing but was actually a co-op building.
 All of the similar buildings around there were co-ops of some sort; orange bricks, oddly manicured front lawns and general 1960s urban renewal genteelness.

+We headed up in the elevator that reminded me of similar elevators in similar buildings in Brooklyn with one big difference: These elevators actually work.

 ***